The measurement problem and scientific realism: The problem of the measurement process in the face of scientific realism

-We shall demonstrate that if claims (1) and (2) are accepted, we end up with a problem of empirical adequacy, regardless of whether or not the ontological (as opposed to empirical) claim (3) is accepted (i.e., regardless of whether or not there always exist objective definite outcomes).
-Since by accepting (1) and (2) we are starting our analysis from a ‘logical’ structure which is based on a purely Hilbert space formulation, it would be wise to ask what exactly the mathematical formalism of vectors and unitary operators in Hilbert space has to do with the empirical adequacy of the theory, and therefore, with the particular physical situation of a typical measurement.
+We shall demonstrate that if (3) is denied, whilst (1) and (2) are accepted, without embracing NSQM, we end up with a problem of instrumental empirical adequacy.
+Since by accepting (1) and (2) we are starting our analysis from a ‘logical’ structure which is based on a purely Hilbert space formulation, in addition to the completeness assumption, it would be wise to ask what exactly the mathematical formalism of vectors and unitary operators in Hilbert space has to do with the empirical adequacy of the theory, and therefore, with the particular physical situation of a typical measurement.
 To answer this question, let us characterise the notion of empirical adequacy in the particular context of QM.

-Assuming that QM aims to describe the macroscopic world in terms of the way it describes the microscopic world (including the experimental devices in measurement situations), empirical adequacy states that the theory should have an operational technical procedure required to account for the underlying physical, macroscopic processes involved in typical measurements; and that the unobservable, microscopic ontology posited by the theory (or elaborated by the realist) should explain the empirical observations successfully predicted by it.
+Assuming that QM aims to describe the macroscopic world in terms of the way it describes the microscopic world (including the experimental devices in measurement situations), empirical adequacy states that the theory should have an operational technical procedure required to account for the underlying physical, macroscopic processes involved in typical measurements (i.e., instrumental empirical adequacy); and that the unobservable, microscopic ontology posited by the theory (or elaborated by the realist) should explain the empirical observations successfully predicted by it.
 These two basic criteria might be satisfied using different strategies.
-While the first one just would need a set of operational rules that dictate how the formalism of vectors and unitary operators in Hilbert space makes successful predictions about measurement outcomes (manifested in some way by the experimental device), the second one would require to figure out an appropriately grounded explanation (either physical or metaphysical) of how a set of definite outcomes of the observable properties associated with macroscopic objects (such as the direction of the pointer on the experimental device) correspond to the definite values of the properties associated with unobservable, microscopic objects (such as the spin of a particle, or the position associated with a system of particles, etc.).
+While the first one just would need a set of operational rules that dictate how the formalism of vectors and unitary operators in Hilbert space makes successful predictions about measurement outcomes (manifested in some way by the experimental device), the second one would require to figure out an appropriately grounded explanation (either physical or metaphysical) of how a set of definite and single outcomes of the observable properties associated with macroscopic objects (such as the direction of the pointer on the experimental device) correspond to the definite and single values of the properties associated with unobservable, microscopic objects (such as the spin of a particle, or the position associated with a system of particles, etc.).